Account Settings > Administration > Sub-Accounts

 - Roles, Tags, and some other areas can be set to use the settings/fields from the Parent Account.

-- Sub-Accounts can be useful within a smaller business by keeping Events and data separated by client.
+- Sub-Accounts can be useful within large organizations.
+Sub-Accounts keep Event data organized by department or division.
+Sub-Accounts can also be useful within a smaller business for keeping Events and data separated by client.

 Related articles